dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Simplicity:** Each service is fully self-contained and does not rely on external systems or additional infrastructure for authentication.
 * **Customization freedom:** Authentication behavior can be adapted to service-specific requirements without external constraints.
+* **Support for external and internal actors:** Since the implementation of a service can fully control all authentication related functionality, orchestration of different authentication contexts - like authentication of internal services and external users - is possible, but comes with a huge complexity (see also the authentication orchestration con below).

 #### Cons